cis-muzahid/django_react_stripe_integration/stripe_frontend/README.md

 - Then run: npm run start
 - You should now have your React app running on localhost:3000 and can test out a payment
 - Open (http://localhost:3000) to view it in your browser.

+- If you are facing error in starting frontend application then use this-
+- nvm use  v18.20.2
+- npm install -g npm@latest
+- rm -rf node_modules
+- npm install
+- npm start